DavidWangwjh/CodeNinjas-GoogleAuthDemo/README.md

     ```
     v22.11.0
     ```
-    - If you get an error, do the following:
+    - For Windows system, if you get an error, do the following:
         - Press the Windows key, type environment variables, and open **Edit system environment variables**
         - Click **Environment Variables**
         - Under **System variables**, find **Path**, click **Edit**